Rotten Tomatoes = 63 / 64

 A man, incarcerated by the Germans at Lyon in 1943, plans an elaborate escape.
 This French art film depicting a real story is interesting in how the prisoner works everything out and develops all the material he'll need.
 That's also the problem.
 He can easily owe about 70% of his success to the Germans themselves for making it easy to get all the equipment he needed as well as some pretty lax guarding techniques making the whole thing feel very contrived.
 It's also ponderously slow and about 30 minutes too long.

 A flu epidemic breaks out in a major city.
 This was pretty much as expected with unrelenting uncontrolled chaos and ultra stupid bureaucrats interrupted with a story of a rescue worker, a doctor and her daughter.
-It's not a really bad movie but I didn't like the main characters, the constant arguing among the officials, who're supposed to know what they're doing, got really old, everything seemed to drag out way too long and it never really felt authentic which only served to frustrate, rather than entertain me.
+It's not a really bad movie but I didn't like the main characters, the constant arguing among the officials, who're supposed to know what they're doing, got really old, everything seemed to drag out way too long and it never really felt authentic which only served to frustrate, as well as entertain.

 Doctor Strange